-In recent years, we have celebrated Royal Weddings, The RAF's 100th Anniversary fly past with a whole school picnic and our school's anniversary with a visit from the mayor.
+In recent years, we have celebrated the Queen's Platinum Jubilee, Royal Weddings, The RAF's 100th Anniversary fly past with a whole school picnic and our school's anniversary with a visit from the mayor.
 Each year we participate in national charity fund raising days such as Children in Need, Sport/Comic Relief; we also celebrate World Book Day each March.
 Our Languages Day adds to the diverse celebration of events at Widford Lodge with staff contributing to a range of activities to instil awareness and respect towards other cultures.